stprojects3006/ecommerce-web-application/technical-notes/AWS_EC2_DEPLOYMENT_GUIDE.md

 ```

 - This script will:
+  - **Build the Queue-it connector** from the `connector-jakarta-main` directory (if present), ensuring the API Gateway can resolve the Queue-it dependency.
   - Generate a production .env file with your domain and CORS settings
   - Generate a production Nginx SSL config with your domain and CORS
   - Generate a Prometheus config with your domain in all targets